libp2p/js-peer-info/README.md

 ### `new PeerInfo(id)`

-- `id: PeerID`
+- `id: PeerId` - instance of PeerId (optional)

-Creates a new PeerInfo instance from an existing PeerID.
+Creates a new PeerInfo instance from an existing PeerId.

 ### `multiaddrs`